Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Combat.md

 ## Stats
-	*Stats are based on characters base stats, held weapon, worn equipment and item modifiers *Total stats have some random variance in fights *Types
+	*Stats are based on characters base stats, held weapon, worn equipment and item modifiers *Types
 		*Initiative
 			*Initiative decides turn order on each turn